-After you Configure the network for managed IP phones, Create individual managed IP phones for test purposes, and are satisfied with your testing, you can proceed with the full managed IP phone implementation.
-This section describes how to create multiple managed IP phones for all IP phone types (Polycom, Interaction SIP Station I and II, SIP Soft Phone, AudioCodes, and Genesys phones) at your site.
+After you configure the network for managed IP phones, create individual managed IP phones for test purposes, and are satisfied with your testing, you can proceed with the full managed IP phone implementation.
+The implementation includes creating multiple managed IP phones for all IP phone types (Polycom, Interaction SIP Station I and II, SIP Soft Phone, AudioCodes, and Genesys phones) at your site.